superfluid-org/sup-token/docs/USER_GUIDE.md

 1. **Day 0**: Provide liquidity to ETH/SUP pool
 2. **Day 1-179**: Collect trading fees, position not eligible for Community Charge-free withdrawal
 3. **Day 180+**: Position becomes eligible for Community Charge-free withdrawal
-4. **Any time after Day 180**: Withdraw your SUP tokens directly to your wallet without penalties
+4. **Any time after Day 180**: Withdraw your SUP tokens directly to your wallet without paying the Community Charge

 ## Token Management